Lawns typically give more than they take. Give your lawn a boost with topdressing! Sprinkle a thin layer of fresh, rich soil on the entire lawn.

 Then, ask around your neighborhood, someone almost certainly has the equipment for rent or for borrowing.
 Since it’s only needed every three years or so, it often isn’t worth purchasing at all.

-Topdressing on lawn, manual by Rosalyn & Gaspard Lorthiois, own work
+Topdressing on lawn, manual (also on social media) by Rosalyn & Gaspard Lorthiois, own work

 Push-pull manual topdresser by Lloyd Jensen ★ under © CC BY-NC-ND 2.0

-Yellow spot on lawn by Rosalyn & Gaspard Lorthiois, own work
+Yellow spot on lawn (also on social media) by Rosalyn & Gaspard Lorthiois, own work

 Topdressed yellow lawn spot by Rosalyn & Gaspard Lorthiois, own work